-- the patient eligibility criteria defined in the protocol; - our ability to enroll a sufficient number of patients with mutations in the signaling pathways our therapies are designed to target; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents for participation in our clinical trials and, where appropriate, biopsies for future patient enrichment efforts; - the risk that patients enrolled in clinical trials will not remain on the trial through the completion of evaluation; and - the ability of our clinical trial investigators to enroll patients in cases of outbreak of disease, including COVID-19, or other natural disasters.
+- the patient eligibility criteria defined in the protocol; - our ability to enroll a sufficient number of patients with mutations in the signaling pathways our therapies are designed to target; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents for participation in our clinical trials and, where appropriate, biopsies for future patient enrichment efforts: - the risk that patients enrolled in clinical trials will not remain on the trial through the completion of evaluation; and - the ability of our clinical trial investigators to enroll patients in cases of outbreak of disease, including COVID-19, or other natural disasters.

-In addition, our clinical trials will compete with approved therapies, including sotorasib, as well as other clinical trials for product candidates that are in the same therapeutic areas (and that seek to evaluate patients with cancer cells having the same mutations, particularly with patients having KRASG^{12C} mutations) as our current and potential future product candidates.
-This competition and competition with approved therapies, including sotorasib, will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to pursue a treatment regime using an approved therapy or enroll in a trial conducted by one of our competitors.
+In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas (and that seek to evaluate patients with cancer cells having the same mutations, particularly with patients having KRASG12C mutations) as our current and potential future product candidates.
+This competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials at such sites.
 Moreover, because our current and potential future product candidates may represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy, rather than enroll patients in our ongoing or any future clinical trials.